ropensci-archive/roweb2/content/blog/2018-03-06-weathercan.md

     ## 10 B      49.3 -97.3 2018-02-18       4.10
     ## 11 B      49.3 -97.3 2018-02-20       4.60

+The first step is to figure out which weather stations you want to use.
+These will probably be the ones closest to your sites and which have the appropriate data.

-We can use the `stations_search()` function with the `coords` argument to find the closest ECCC climate station to these sites
+We can use the `stations_search()` function with the `coords` argument to find the closest ECCC climate station to these sites.

 First, site A: